Theblackcat98/SkipTheDocs/README.md

 ---
 ```

-The application will parse this metadata to display the configuration in the UI.
+SkipTheDocs will parse this metadata to display the configuration in the UI.